inscist/api-guidelines/Guidelines.md

 Services **MUST** produce dates using the `DateLiteral` format, and **SHOULD** use the `Iso8601Literal` format unless there are compelling reasons to do otherwise.
 Services that do use the `StructuredDateLiteral` format **MUST NOT** produce dates using the `T` kind unless BOTH the additional precision is REQUIRED, and ECMAScript clients are explicitly unsupported.
 (Non-Normative statement: When deciding which particular `DateKind` to standardize on, the approximate order of preference is `E, C, U, W, O, X, I, T`.
-This optimizes for ECMAScript, .NET, and C++ programmers, in that order.)
+This optimizes for ECMAScript, .NET, and C++ programmers, in that order).

 #### 8.2.2.
 Consuming dates
 Services **MUST** accept dates from clients that use the same `DateLiteral` format (including the `DateKind`, if applicable) that they produce, and **SHOULD** accept dates using any `DateLiteral` format.